-The purpose of this Baccalaureate program in nursing is to offer the student who seeks a four year college education and who is interested in nursing as a profession, an opportunity for a general and professional program throughout the four year period.
-The graduate will be prepared for beginning positions in any type of nursing including Public Health, leadership of a nursing team, and increasingly expert practice in the comprehensive care of patients.
-The nurse will acquire the academic foundation for advanced study in any area of specialization.
+The purpose of this Baccalaureate program in nursing is to offer the student who seeks a college education, and who is interested in nursing as a profession, an opportunity for a general and professional program throughout the four-year period.
+The graduate will be prepared for beginning positions in any type of nursing, including Public Health and leadership of nursing team, and for increasingly expert practice in comprehensive care of patients.
+The nurse will acquire the academic foundation for advanced study in any area of specialization in Nursing.